Shaina-Sarika/Ginger-Up/README.md

 ## Contributing

 We welcome contributions from the open-source community.
 If you find any issues or want to enhance the website's functionality, feel free to submit a pull request.
+Give a ⭐️ if you like this project!

 ## Contact Us